#1 Ride1Up 700 Series$1,645.00100114 reviews

 Some competitive cyclists looked down on them.
 This is no longer the case.
 They even have their own dedicated professional racing events.

-In 2020, e-bikes have revealed themselves as one of the fastest -growing transport solutions in built-up metropolitan areas, worldwide.
+In recent years, e-bikes have revealed themselves as one of the fastest-growing transport solutions in built-up metropolitan areas, worldwide.

 Whatever your reason for choosing to go electric; shop around, choose wisely and ride on!